Posted on 07/08/14 @ 03:07 AM (updated 09/09/14

 - Contains RPG and Fixed Force game styles

-- Lots of enemy military units...
-Like: War elephants, gunmen, gunners, swordsmen
+- Lots of enemy military unit types...
+Examples: War elephants, gunmen, gunners, swordsmen etc...

 - Lots of different war tactics that can be seen by player to finish all of episodes

 - Lots of different original ideas...
-Like: Mine control centers, wall traps, suicide soldiers
+Examples: Mine control centers, wall traps, suicide soldiers etc...

-- A detailed "Hints", "History" and "Scouts" Part that help people and provide understanding the scenario easily
+- A detailed "Hints", "History" and "Scouts" parts that help people and provide understanding the scenario easier

 === EPISODE LIST ===